eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 Hand-enumerating the states satisfying these conditions (ruling out states where these conditions would force a different Condorcet winner) leaves exactly four $B$-outcome candidates for $G_1$ and two $C$-outcome candidates for $G_2$--and the chains displayed above show each candidate reaches its gate through legal, outcome-preserving steps, which gives sufficiency. *(Full case-by-case enumeration to be filled in.)* $\square$
 {% endproof %}

-> **Corollary:** (Single-lie sufficiency) Every profitable complex manipulation reduces to a single lie told at increasing strength.
+> **Corollary:** (Single-lie sufficiency) Every profitable complex manipulation can be reduced to a single lie told at increasing strength.
 The four burial-chain states are profitably manipulated by the lone insincere vote $C\succ B$ (burying $B$), pushed to increasing depth; the two betrayal-chain states by the lone insincere vote $B\succ A$ (betraying $A$).
 The six states differ only in *how far* the lie must be pushed--1 to 4 margin ranks.\label{single-lie}

 {% proof Click to expand proof %}
 **Proof:** Read the arrows in the chains above: every edge in the burial chain is the $C\succ B$ deviation applied with more mass; every edge in the betrayal chain is $B\succ A$. $\square$